 Checklists Who checks How often

-Gas Manager Monthly
+Gas Manager weekly

-Electric Manager Monthly
+WATER Manager weekly

-Water Manager Monthly
+Electric Manager weekly

 This policy was adopted on Signed on behalf of the nursery Date for review 09/2020 Alison Shipton 09/2021

 12. Manual Handling

 At Honeybuns we recognise that staff need to carry out manual handling especially in relation to lifting children.
 A variety of injuries may result from poor manual handling and staff must all be aware and adhere to the nursery's manual handling policy.
 We instruct all staff in correct handling techniques and expect them to follow these to minimise the risks of injury.